jacekobst1/howbigg/posts/ultrawide-vs-dual-monitors.md

 | Ultrawide (21x9)       | 40    | 5120×2160                      |
 | Super ultrawide (32x9) | 44-49 | 5120×1440                      |
 | Super ultrawide (32x9) | 57    | 7680×2160                      |

+**You can also check available resolutions for every aspect ratio, compare pixel density, and play around [in our free tool](https://howbigg.com).**

 ## 4. Using ultrawide and dual monitors every day
 For daily use, both ultrawide and dual monitors have their benefits.